aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/device-groups/index.md

 title: Device Groups
 ---

-Testdroid Cloud enables its users to create specific device groups used to point out on which devices tests are executed.
+Bitbar Testing enables its users to create specific device groups used to point out on which devices tests are executed.
 The device group configuration can be found under the main menu - **Device Groups**.